ismailAbdelwahab/dot_files/README.md

 # Programs that will be installed:
 Commented packages (with '#') will not be installed unless you uncomment them in the installation script.
+  - Utilities
       - Build-essential ( gcc, C code, lib, etc...)
       - Git
       - Macchanger
       - ImageMagick (Image viewer "$display image.png")
+      - tldr (show some usage examples for Unix commands)
   - Text and Hex editors:
       - Vim
       - Sublime text